Frank de Boer Profile

 |Born||May 15, 1970|

-After a stellar career on the pitch which saw him star for Ajax and his country, Netherlands head coach Frank De Boer's managerial career has been an up and down affair.
+After a stellar career on the pitch which saw him star for Ajax and his country, former Netherlands head coach Frank De Boer's managerial career has been an up and down affair.

 Frank de Boer is a Dutch soccer manager and former player.
 De Boer played for Ajax, Barcelona, Galatasaray, Rangers, Al-Rayyan and Al-Shamal.
 He went on to enjoy a successful stint as manager of Ajax before spells in charge of Inter Milan, Crystal Palace and Atlanta United.